Random discrete copulas: Bilinear extensions of random discrete copulas

+which is a discrete estimate for $C$ (see \cite[\S 5.6]{Nel06}), and is, in fact, a discrete copula induced by a permutation.
+The bigger the data set is, the finer the domain of the discrete copula we get.
+General discrete copulas can be obtained using aggregation.
+In particular, we may take a divisor $k$ of the sample size $n$ and restrict $\widetilde{C}$ to $\DK$, see e.g. \cite{JuGrTr21}.

-In practice, when a copula is estimated, a finite data set is used.
-This naturally gives rise to a discrete copula which can then be extended to obtain an approximation of the original copula.
-The bigger the data set is, the better the approximation we get.
-Often, the original copula is expected to be absolutely continuous, in which case it is natural to use piecewise bilinear extensions.
-Therefore, in this section we extend discrete random copulas $X_k$ and $Y_k$ to copulas defined on the whole $\II^2$ using bilinear functions.
+The so obtained discrete copula can then be extended to a continuous copula, which is an approximation of the original copula $C$.
+Often, the original copula is expected to be absolutely continuous.
+In this case, the simplest option is to use piecewise bilinear extensions (also called checkerboard extensions), see e.g. \cite{MikTay10,JuGrTr21}.
+In fact, this corresponds to the choice to distribute the mass inside each square $[\tfrac{i-1}{n},\tfrac{i}{n}] \times [\tfrac{j-1}{n},\tfrac{j}{n}]$ (with known value but unknown distribution) uniformly on the square.
+It was shown in \cite{LinWanZhaZha25} that this is an extension with the highest Shannon entropy, hence, it carries the least information about the random vector and is in this sense the least biased.
+The use of checkerboard copulas for inference in copula models has also been discussed in \cite{GenNesRem14,GeNeRe17}.
+Therefore, in this section we extend random discrete copulas $X_k$ and $Y_k$ to copulas defined on the whole $\II^2$ using bilinear functions.

 For any $\pi \in \SK$, define $\displaystyle \Chat_\pi$ as a (piecewise) bilinear extension of the discrete copula $C_\pi$ to the whole unit square $\II^2$, i.e., a checkerboard copula.
 Denote with

 the set of all such extensions.